-The Maryland Department of Housing and Community Development is administering $25 million to provide financial support to Maryland’s new or expanding businesses to help incentivize commercial investment in vacant retail and commercial properties.
+The Maryland Department of Housing and Community Development administered $25 million to provide financial support to Maryland’s new or expanding businesses to help incentivize commercial investment in vacant retail and commercial properties.

-Project Restore will provide two grant opportunities for businesses that plan on opening or expanding into previously vacant spaces:
+Project Restore provided two grant opportunities for businesses that opened or expanded into previously vacant spaces:

 Property Assistance Grant: Awarded grant funds will be used to support rent, mortgage, property insurance or utilities based on whether the applicant will lease, purchase or already owns the vacant property they will occupy.